 One cool feature of StocksCafe is the personalised feed, which consists of a daily summary of your portfolio, activities of people that you follow, news on trending and popular stocks.

-When it comes to using a product, and deciding whether to make a purchase, one of the top indicators of confidence is the founder’s investment on their own product.
+When it comes to using a product, and deciding whether to make a purchase, one of the top indicators of consumer confidence is the founder's investment in their own product.

 StocksCafe is free to use, and offers a membership option for full access to the platform. .